abrusu-collins/firebase-login-protectedRoutes/README.md

 # firebase-login-protectedRoutes
-Login, sign up page with protected routes
+Login and sign up page with protected routes